One Ponytail Per Month and 12 Other Absolutely Bonkers Rules for Teachers

 We also loved the story of the principal who would monitor paper towel usage of the staff bathroom next to her office.
 If she heard someone “pumping” the paper towel dispenser more than twice, she’d scold them for wasting paper.
 One teacher grew so tired of it, she started using the student bathrooms.

 Copiers have always been contentious, especially as schools try to save money.
 One principal requires teachers to prove their copies are “academically beneficial.”
 Another allots only $20 per teacher per year for copier costs.
-And then there’s this: “Our admin used to give us each one case of paper each semester, and if we ran out we had to buy our own.
+And then there’s this: “Our admin used to give us each one case of paper each semester, and if we ran out, we had to buy our own.
 What usually ended up happening was teachers would go into other teachers’ rooms and steal reams of paper.
 I always kept my case of paper in the trunk of my car, as did many of my colleagues.”

 Then there’s the laminator.
 Many teachers report having to give all laminating tasks to a trained aide.
 That may sound OK, but what if the aide’s schedule is unpredictable?
-Or has a worrisome power trip going?
+Or they have a worrisome power trip going?
 “Our aide would quiz you on why you needed it laminated and you had to promise to use the item for at least three years!”
 What I want to know is if you have to sign the laminating contract with your own blood or if you can use a sacrificial animal instead.

 Definitely don’t try to get parents involved as partners in their child’s success.
 “We were not allowed to call or even email parents.
 We were allowed to communicate POSITIVE NOTES ONLY by writing in the student’s agenda.”
 Hopefully not too positive, though, since one teacher told us, “I could only use two exclamation points when writing notes and things to parents.
 Don’t want to show too much excitement.”